Alimodian: American colonial period

 The turn of the century, with the coming of the Americans, didn't augur well for the town.
 On September 8, 1900, tragedy struck with the outbreak of cholera.
 The epidemic according to the official records took the lives of at least 700 people, which does not include those in the remote villages.

 In 1902 Wilford Nichols, an American teacher arrived in Alimodian to teach the English language.
 Those who were already proficient in Spanish were required to attend school first so they could in turn teach other citizens how to read and write in English.
 The first principal was Justo Puga, and the first teachers were Felicidad Alingasa Santa Cruz, Venancia Santa Cruz Edurese and Concepcion Alfante Akol.

-Alimodian together with San Miguel became an arrabales of the town of Leon under Commonwealth Act No. 719 signed on April 4, 1903, and takes effect in January 1904.
-Executive Order No. 45 signed by Governor General Francis Burton Harrison separating Alimodian from Leon effective December 31, 1918.
+Alimodian together with San Miguel became an arrabales of the town of Leon under Commonwealth Act No. 719 signed on April 4, 1903, which takes effect in January 1904.
+Executive Order No. 45 signed by Governor General Francis Burton Harrison separated Alimodian from Leon effective December 31, 1918.
 By the first day of 1919 Alimodian elevated its status from just an arrabal of Leon to a fully independent municipality.